wso2-incubator/identity-authentication-flow-composer/README.md

 ### Setup Identity Server for the application

-* Install WSO2 Identity Server.
+* Add the following code to `<IS_HOME>/repository/conf/deployment.toml` in WSO2 Identity Server to allow CORS.
-* Add the following code to <IS_HOME>/repository/conf/deployment.toml in WSO2 Identity Server to allow CORS
+  In this guide, the installation location of WSO2 Identity Server is referred to as `<IS_HOME>`.
 ```toml
     [cors]
     allowed_origins = [